ChristopherGLewis/ddo-lite-tools/README.md

 ### 4.4.0 - Updates for U60/U61
 Changes:
 - Updates to many enhancements with U61 updates (thanks as always to Yhelm!)
-- Addition of he Macrotechnic epic destiny
+- Addition of the Macrotechnic epic destiny
 - Additional Universal tome point

 Fixes: